-Paris tests electric driverless minibus to fight pollution
+Paris tests electric driverless minibus

 Paris — In a city hit by chronic pollution and traffic problems, Paris officials are experimenting with a self-driving shuttle linking two train stations in the French capital.